GodotSteam/GodotSteam/README.md

 - Added: two missing Input constants: INPUT_HANDLE_ALL_CONTROLLERS and INPUT_MAX_ACTIVE_LAYERS
 - Changed: `getInputTypeForHandle()` now returns int / enum instead of string for device models
 - Changed: updated in-editor docs for missing content
+- Changed: order of constants to be alphabetic
+- Changed: changed returned variable name to `need_to_accept_tos` in `item_updated` callback
+- Changed: Github Actions scripts, one for Vulkan and another for version numbers

 **Version 4.5.3 Changes**
 - Fixed: `requestClanOfficerList()` using wrong internal function, thanks to _sepTN_